-We work closely with the following organizations and projects, to further our mutual interests in disseminating scholarship and resources on previously marginalized philosophers.
+We also work closely with the following organizations and projects, to further our mutual interests in disseminating scholarship and resources on previously marginalized philosophers.

 New Narratives in the History of Philosophy is a cross-institutional, international project to develop new narratives of our philosophical past that centrally include women thinkers.
 It aims to reconfigure, enrich and reinvigorate the philosophical canon, focusing on the early modern period (roughly 1560-1810).
 Funding is provided in part by a Partnership Development Grant from the Social Sciences and Humanities Research Council of Canada.
 The 18-member international team is led by Lisa Shapiro (Professor of Philosophy, Simon Fraser University), Marguerite Deslauriers (Professor of Philosophy, McGill University), and Karen Detlefsen (Professor of Philosophy, University of Pennsylvania), who also serve on the Project Vox Advisory Board.